solana-labs/solana-bigtable/README.md

 2. [Install gcloud sdk](https://cloud.google.com/sdk/docs/install)
 3. [Create a gcloud service account](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
     * When creating the account give it the `Bigtable User` role.
     * You will get back a file with a name similar to `play-gcp-329606-cccf2690b876.json`.
-This is the file you'll have to point the `GOOGLE_APPLICATION_CREDENTIALS` variable at (below).
+Point `GOOGLE_APPLICATION_CREDENTIALS` variable to the file's path.
-    * Needless to say keep the file private and don't commit to github.
+    * Needless to say, keep the file private and don't commit to github.
 4. [Tune your system](https://docs.solana.com/running-validator/validator-start#system-tuning)

 To start the validator: